-The clinic was established to meet the strong need for basic health care, treatment of malaria, HIV, TB, parasites, ante-natal care, deliveries, child care, vaccinations and health information.
-Before it started its operation in November 2008, the people in Kinondo villages did not have affordable access to other care than the one provided by traditional medicine men.
+The clinic was established in November 2008, to meet the strong need for basic health care, treatment of malaria, HIV, TB, parasites, ante-natal care, deliveries, child care, vaccinations and health information.
+Before it started its operation, the people in Kinondo villages did not have affordable access to other care than the one provided by traditional medicine men.

 10 years of operation